CONTINUED FROM PART 2

 What Bhavabhuti wished to indicate was that pity or sympathy is the basic sentiment.
 He caught a glimpse of the soul through this particular attribute or manifestation.
 In other words, sympathy seemed to him to be the inherent and perennial condition of the soul and other emotional states only fleeting or transitory.
 That the soul in its fullest blossoming manifests universal sympathy is clear.
 But it has other and equally glorious attributes.
 These Bhavabhuti did not stop to consider.
 Again, cittavidruti or the melting of consciousness is not the only kind of aesthetic experience possible to man.

-Another poet, on the other hand, maintains that śānta is the only rasa, and the source of all other rasas.
-(Quoted by Dr. Sankaran: Some Aspects of Literary Criticism in Sanskrit pg.
+Another poet, on the other hand, maintains that śānta is the only rasa, and the source of all other rasas, as quoted in A. Sankaran’s work, titled, Some Aspects of Literary Criticism in Sanskrit (1973, p.
 116.)

 स्वं स्वं निमित्तमासाद्य शान्ताद्भावं प्रवर्तते।